 For maintaining energy for long days at the track and especially for endurance competition, I encourage a diet with quality protein and complex carbohydrates.
 Vegetables are a critical part of this.
 Avoid processed food and simple carbs.
 If you are exhausted and need quick energy for that last race of the day, then you can add a quick fuel such as fruit juice or sports gels but expect to experience a “sugar crash” when you get back to the pit.
 It’s always best to maintain steady fuel, which results in a steady, reliable output of energy.
 That’s what gives you the winning edge over the guy who’s gulping sugary drinks and eating honey buns.

 Here’s to your optimal health and on-track performance!

-Dr. Laura Ellis: Surgeon, author, web TV host, and MotoAmerica team owner.
+Dr. Laura Ellis: Surgeon, author, web TV host, former racer, and MotoAmerica sponsor and team owner.